dataminer-site/dataminer-site.github.io/_posts/2023-09-15-asof-joins-fuzzy-temporal-lookups.md

 title: "DuckDB's AsOf Joins: Fuzzy Temporal Lookups"
 author: Richard Wesley
 thumb: "/images/blog/thumbs/230915.png"
-excerpt: DuckDB supports AsOf Joins – a way to match nearby values.
+excerpt: DataMiner supports AsOf Joins – a way to match nearby values.
 They are especially useful for searching event tables for temporal analytics.
 ---

 Do you have time series data that you want to join,